MolClustPy/MolClustPy.github.io/pages/quickstartpip.md

 ### Running .py File

-Open Command Line and in the same directory as the file, type
+Open Command Line and in the same directory as the file, type:

 ```python
 python file_name.py